Commercial, Limited Company & Holiday Let Stamp Duty Calculator 2026

 Example 3: 10-Year Lease (£300k Premium, £50k Annual Rent)

-Premium SDLT:
+Premium SDLT

 Mixed-Use Properties

-Example: A £400,000 mixed-use property (shop with flat) would pay £9,500 SDLT at commercial rates, compared to £10,000 at residential standard rates.
-The real saving comes if you already own property: residential with 5% surcharge would be £30,000, while commercial remains £9,500, a saving of £20,500.
+Example: A £400,000 mixed-use property (shop with flat) pays £9,500 SDLT at commercial rates, vs £10,000 at residential standard rates.
+The real saving comes if you already own property: residential with the 5% surcharge would be £30,000, while commercial remains £9,500 — a saving of £20,500.

 Commercial vs Residential Rates Comparison